-For 40 years, SIDS And Kids has been working hard to prevent Sudden Infant Death Syndrome and save little lives.
-Now the charity is called Red Nose, and its safe sleeping practices have been adopted in child care centres across the nation.
+For 40 years, SIDS And Kids have been working hard to prevent Sudden Infant Death Syndrome and save little lives.
+Now the charity is called Red Nose, and its safe sleeping practices have been adopted in childcare centres across the nation.

-Here we look at what this means for mini-snoozers and their parents, and bring you some enlightening new SIDS research too.
+We look at what this means for mini-snoozers and their parents and bring you some enlightening new SIDS research too.

 And with statistics like those, it's not just babies who can rest easy.
 Parents and carers will too.

 What are the safe sleep and rest practices for babies and toddlers?